Byk3y/PREPAI/docs/upgrade_strategy_psychology.md

 ```
 Your Trial Has Ended

-Thanks for trying PrepAI Premium!
+Thanks for trying Brigo Premium!
 Here's what you've accomplished:

 📚 12 notebooks created
 🎴 45 flashcards studied